Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 Standard option pricing models (Black-Scholes) assume log-normal returns with thin tails.
 In practice, traders partially correct for this with volatility smiles and skews, but any framework that stays too close to a thin-tailed world will still understate the probability of extreme moves.
 The exact crash frequency matters less than the broader implication: left-tail events occur materially more often than a naive Gaussian calibration suggests.

-Hyman Minsky belongs in this picture too.
+Economist Hyman Minsky belongs in this picture too.
 His core idea was that stability breeds fragility.
 Long calm periods encourage leverage, maturity mismatch, and crowded positioning, which makes the eventual break far more violent.
 That is exactly the kind of environment where average outcomes look benign right up until the left tail arrives.
 Mandelbrot, Bouchaud, Sornette, and Minsky all push in the same direction: the left tail is part of the structure of the world itself, not a small correction to a calm baseline.

 #IX.
 The Put Strategy as Jensen-Optimal

-That is why Spitznagel is central to this argument rather than an optional practitioner example.
+Rather than simply buying disaster insurance in the conventional sense, Spitznagel takes the full chain, compounding, concavity, variance drag, fat tails, and non-ergodicity, and turns it into a specific capital-allocation rule.
+That is why he is central to this argument rather than an optional practitioner example.
 Many investors understand the words “fat tails” and still build portfolios as though crashes are just unpleasant drawdowns around a stable mean.
-Spitznagel’s contribution is to force the implication all the way through: if the left tail dominates long-run outcomes, then convexity is not a cosmetic add-on.
-It belongs inside the core architecture of the portfolio.
+Spitznagel’s contribution is to force the implication all the way through: if the left tail dominates long-run outcomes, then convexity belongs inside the core architecture of the portfolio rather than bolted on as a cosmetic add-on.

 Even in the simplest second-order approximation, the mechanism is clear.
 Recall the approximate growth formula: